FrannyWang1128/Container-Group18/README.md

 # Ice Cream Management System

 ## Introduction
 This is the project repository for the group assignment in the course Software Containerization at the Vrije Universiteit, Amsterdam for the academic year 2023-2024 by group 18.
 The goal of the assignment is to implement the Ice Cream Management System, a simple application to manage ice cream products, powered by a Node.js backend and MongoDB.
-This README provides instructions on how to set up and run the application.
+This README provides instructions on how to set up, run, update, and delete the application.

 ## Prerequisites
 Before you begin, ensure that you have Docker installed on your system.

 1. [Docker](https://www.docker.com/products/docker-desktop/) is used to create, deploy, and run applications by using containers.
 Docker Compose is required to manage the application with its services.